-The table below shows how the average annual total returns of the Fund over one-year, five-year and ten-year periods (or since inception, if shorter) ended December 31, 2022 compare with those of a relevant composite benchmark that has investment characteristics similar to those of the Fund.
+The table below shows how the average annual total returns of the Fund over one-year, five-year and ten-year periods (or since inception, if shorter) ended December 31, 2023 compare with those of a relevant composite benchmark that has investment characteristics similar to those of the Fund.
 After-tax returns are not included since the Program is available only to tax-qualified employee retirement plans exempt from federal income tax.
-The table below is based on the performance of the single class of Units of the Fund that was offered prior to the Conversion Date, and from and after that date is based on the performance of the respective Classes of Units of the Fund.
-Average annual total returns of the respective Classes of Units of the extent that the Classes have different fees and expenses, including, in the case of certain Classes of Units, Participant account fees that are fixed in amount and not based on a percentage of their investments, their individual returns may vary from those shown for such Classes below.
+The table below is based on the performance of the single class of Units of the Fund that was offered prior to the Original Conversion Date, and from and after that date is based on the performance of the respective Classes of Units of the Fund.
+Average annual total returns of the respective Classes of Units will vary to the extent that the Classes have different fees and expenses.